-If you need your income tax refund to help manage your family finances, but also need a permanent solution from the federal bankruptcy laws, read on for three bad ideas for using your tax refund.
+If you need your income tax refund to help manage your family finances, but also need a permanent solution from the federal bankruptcy laws, read on for three bad ideas for what to do with tax refund money.
 These are definitely activities to avoid!

 * First, if you are filing bankruptcy, the collection agency will likely be discharged.
 You are throwing your money away.